 In today's Fuchuan Yao Autonomous County of Guangxi, the Yao people make fodders mixed with wines and eggs to feed the ox, and then take them to a place abundant with water and green grass for the ox to enjoy.
 The people just sit down on the grass and enjoy the delicious food they have brought with them from home.
 When night falls, they wash their ox to make them look as clean as a penny before taking them back home.
 After the ox enter their byres, people burn incense and light fireworks to worship the God of Ox and pray for their ox’s safety and peace.
 In today's Guiping City of Guangxi, on this day colorful sticky rice wrapped with fresh mango leaves are made in each Yao family, and brought to the byre as sacrifices to worship the God of Ox and pray for peace and safety for all livestock as well as a good harvest.
 At last, they feed the ox the delicious sticky rice.

-Etiquette and taboos of the Yao nationality
+Etiquette and Taboos of the Yao Ethnic Minority

 Etiquette has always been considered very important by the Yao ethnic group.
 In their daily life there are a lot of customary manners and taboos.
 When people meet each other while on the way, they always have to say hello, otherwise it will be considered impolite.
 The people should also never wash their face and feet in the same basin.
 While having dinner it is not allowed to use another person’s chopsticks or bowls.
 Clothes cannot be dried in front of gates after being washed.
 Spitting is forbidden indoors.
 People cannot kill pigs on the Day of Pig and chickens on the Day of Chicken; as well as, no selling of ox or horses on the Day of Ox and Horses.
 When a guest visits a Yao family, he must greet the hostess to make her happy, otherwise be considered arrogant and impolite.